Brennvo/personal-website/src/pages/about.md

 </p>

 <p>
-Anyways, the first class I ever remember being excited to attend in the harsh winters of Blacksburg was my introduction to Java programming course (taught by "Twitter famous" [John Lewis](https://twitter.com/johnlewis?s=20&t=lUOvcnwxS3418s1tNL-qaQ)).
+Anyways, the first class I ever remember being excited to attend in the harsh winters of Blacksburg was my introduction to Java programming course (taught by "Twitter famous" <a target="_blank" href="https://twitter.com/johnlewis?s=20&t=lUOvcnwxS3418s1tNL-qaQ">John Lewis</a>.
 Given my past experience playing RuneScape (a Java-based computer game) and overall interest surrounding the Internet, it felt like the perfect orchestration of everything I had ever enjoyed outside of my baseball hobby.
 What a perfect way to figure out what I wanted to do for a living.
 </p>

 <p>